slatedocs/slate/source/includes/_test_traceability.md

 `PATCH https://api.practitest.com/api/v2/projects/YOUR_PROJECT_ID/tests/YOUR_TEST_ID/relationships/requirements.json`

 You can find at the right area an example of the JSON request and response

+### PAT Support
+Supported - if the user has the permissions to edit Tests

 ## Link requirements to a specific test